brnck/cni-migration/README.md

 0. This step deploys knet-stress and ensure each pod of can "talk" to each other
 1. This step disables cluster autoscaler by descaling deployment to 0.
 This will ensure no new nodes are being created until the migration is finished.
-2. This step label all nodes with `node-role.kubernetes/aws-vpc=true`.
+2. This step will label all nodes with `node-role.kubernetes/aws-vpc=true`.
 3. This step will add node selector to AWS VPC CNI daemon set to ensure pods will be scheduled only in nodes that contain label `node-role.kubernetes/aws-vpc=true`.
 4. This step will deploy `Cilium` to the cluster.
 The daemonset of Cilium already has node-selector set